SharePoint Connector Documentation

 Grant Permissions in Microsoft:

-- Grant the following four permissions in Microsoft for the Personal Service Principal:
+- Grant the necessary permissions in Microsoft for the Personal Service Principal.

 Upload the Certificate: